Communications Cloud offers two types of file attachment methods:

-On sending, this macro resolves to the word Attachments followed by a list of links to every attachment for the bulletin.
+On sending, this macro resolves to a list of links to every attachment added for the bulletin.
 Each bullet point includes the name of a single file that links to the file.

 - If all attachments are removed from the bulletin, the macro is not automatically deleted from the bulletin body.
-However, if the bulletin has no attachments, the macro resolves to nothing.
+However, if the bulletin has no attachments as of sending, the macro resolves to nothing.

-- If you add linked attachments to your bulletin and then delete the macro, you will receive a warning when you try to send or schedule the bulletin.
+- If you add linked attachments to your bulletin and then delete the macro, you will receive an error message when you try to send or schedule the bulletin.

 Best Practice: Avoiding Attachments

 In the digital communications industry, using traditional attachments in email bulletins is never recommended.
-In general, email providers simply don’t prefer attachments and neither do email recipients.
-And realistically, attachments don’t provide the best user experience for your subscribers.
+In general, email providers prefer links to attachments.
+Realistically, attachments don’t provide the best user experience for your subscribers.
 Here are a few reasons why: